 What is Kubernetes?

 Kubernetes, often referred to as ‘K8s,’ is an open-source orchestration tool designed by Google and later donated to the Cloud Native Computing Foundation (CNCF).
-It serves as a robust solution for managing clusters of containerized applications, delivering OS-like services at the cloud level.
+It is a robust solution for managing containerized application clusters, delivering OS-like services at the cloud level.

 How do you monitor Kubernetes?